 No mausoleum was ever made directly beneath the present high altar of St Peter's, which did however contain shallow burials.
 There was a tile that was related to the reign of Vespasian which came up.
 Apart from this, a small niched monument built into a wall was also brought to light in the excavation of the place.

 While the Basilica is mainly known for St. Peter’s tomb, there were many tombs that are part of the Basilica.
-A tomb was also dug out at the beginning of the 16th century, when the foundations were being laid for the construction of the columns for Gian Lorenzo Bernini's "Confessio" in the church.
-While constructing the old Basilica, they found semi-subterranean burial chambers.
+A St Peter's Tomb was also dug out at the beginning of the 16th century, when the foundations were being laid for the construction of the columns for Gian Lorenzo Bernini's "Confessio" in the church.
+While constructing the old St. Peter Basilica, they found semi-subterranean burial chambers.

 The "Tomb of the Julii," which appears to have Christian mosaics, was discovered among them.
 After subsequent excavations of the site, many more tombs were found as well in 1939, when building a tomb for Pope Pius XI.
 He wanted to be buried next to St. Peter's Tomb.
 During the construction of the Pope’s tomb, a complex set of mausoleums were discovered which later formed a part of the ancient Vatican Necropolis.

-The Administrator of St. Peter’s Basilica was Ludwig Kaas who found some unknown remains in a second tomb in the monument.
+The Administrator of St. Peter’s Basilica was Ludwig Kaas who found some unknown remains in a second tomb in the monument, Saint Peter's Tomb.
 Not being able to get them authenticated as St. Peter’s, he ordered his staff to keep these remains stored elsewhere for safe-keeping.

 The re-discovery was made by Margherita Guarducci by complete chance.
 She informed Pope Paul VI of her deductions about remains, thinking they are of Saint Peter.
 Anthropological examinations of the bones show that they belonged to a man in his sixties.
 In 1968, Pope Paul VI announced these relics were of Saint Peter, though only circumstantial evidence supports this claim.